mvernacc/portfolio/docs/project_pages/hoverjet.md

 </figure>

 ### Design ideation process
 We started by discussing the goals and requirements as a team.
 Crash tolerance and modularity/maintainability were the key concerns.
-I then though about manufacturing constrains - how much money were we willing to spend, what tools were available in my friend's shop, how much of the vehicle could I make on campus and bring with me?
+I then though about manufacturing constraints - how much money were we willing to spend, what tools were available in my friend's shop, how much of the vehicle could I make on campus and bring with me?

 After establishing this context, I made a few design sketches (see below) and discussed them with the team.
 We selected the dual-tank configuration.